shlomif/my-real-person-fan-fiction/README.md

 didn't enjoy it, and only did it to get the diploma, so i can get a more lucrative job later on.

 Paying and getting paid made the experience worse.
 This is the curse of professionalism.

 Many years later, I started solving problems at [Project Euler](https://en.wikipedia.org/wiki/Project_Euler), one of many [competitive programming sites](https://github.com/EbookFoundation/free-programming-books/blob/master/problem-sets-competitive-programming.md).
 Since I had quite a bit of math and programming background, I did quite well at it having solved over 300 problems.
-I didn't have to pay but I voluntarily paid a small donation.
+I didn't have to pay, but I voluntarily paid a small donation.
 I am still unhappy by the somewhat degraded [user experience](https://en.wikipedia.org/wiki/User_experience), but am otherwise very content.

 Despite not paying or expecting to be paid, or rather because of it, I was